bakerb15/MemN2N-babi-python/README.md

-# #The oringal model was forked from: vinhkhuc/MemN2N-babi-python
+# The original model was forked from: vinhkhuc/MemN2N-babi-python

 The original model was converted to python3 and ported to pytorch.
 Unable to obtain performance of original model.
 Something wrong with pytorch code